 To set that up:

-1. Click the “Subscribes to a list” trigger, then click "Continue."
+- Click the “Subscribes to a list” trigger.

 Since we might be using multiple forms that add people to the Master List, it makes sense to start this automation whenever anyone is added to this list, rather than having a different trigger for each form.

-It's best practice to send a welcome email to a new contact immediately after they opt into your list.
+We recommend sending a welcome email to contacts as soon as they subscribe to your list.
 Welcome emails tend to have some of the highest open and click-through rates, so this is a chance to get important messages in front of your contact and present important calls to action.